TheDrawingCoder-Gamer/aoc-writeups/docs/inc/officialWriteup.md

-My writeup is on the official scala center advent of code site: @:scalaLink()
+My writeup is on the official Scala Center Advent of Code site: @:scalaLink()

 You can still run the solution here: